prasanabala27/M1_Movie_Ticket_Booking_App/1_Requirements/README.md

 ## 4W's and 1'H

 ## Who
- Everyone can use the Movie ticket booking system who want to buy products.
+ Everyone can use the Movie ticket booking system.
 ## What
  Made for book the ticket and cancel the ticket.
 ## Where